-the entire year unless you send us copies of pay stubs or a letter from your employer that states the amounts actually withheld during each guarter.
+ENote We consider you to have paid Illinois tax withheld evenly over the entire year unless you send us copies of pay stubs or a letter from your employer that states the amounts actually withheld during each quarter.
 To figure even payments of tax withheld, divide the total amount withheld by four.
 If you file a joint return, include the tax withheld for both you and your spouse.